Friends of Moving Mountains Kenya trip

-We ask that all participants set up a fundraising page on the BT MyDonate page which enables everyone to take advantage of the Gift Aid scheme.
+We ask that all participants create a fundraising page which is linked to our 'Charity Challenges' Moving Mountains profile on BT MyDonate, this enables everyone to take advantage of the Gift Aid scheme.
 Gift Aid adds 25p to every £1 donation from a UK tax payer.

 The trip cost includes